doulabglobal/vigia-incubanet-framework/vif/annexes/annex-04-decree-template.md

 # **1. Title of the Decree**

 **Decree No. XXX-20XX**
-**Establishing the National Public–Private Incubator Network under the Vigía IncubaNet Framework (VIF)**
+**Establishing the National Public–Private Incubator Network under the Vigía Incubation Framework (VIF)**

 ---